PhysikOnline/elearning_new_backend/README.md

 npm install
 ```

-After a sucsessfull install (Some package installs result in some warnings, but these can be connected, that you are not using a Mac) do:
+After a successfull install (Some package installs result in some warnings, but these can be connected, that you are not using a Mac) do:

 ```
 npm run start